GianFF/CookUnityTechExercise/README.md

 * Pricing:
   - TO BE DONE

+* Deploy:
+  - TO BE DONE: I would like to use Kubernetes locally with minikube to showcase the deploy to the cloud.
+  - The idea was to update the Manifests Docker image tag on each commit to main, this chould be done on the CD-Workflow Github Action.
+  - Once updated, the cluster could take that update and deploy the changes (using some observability mechanism on the manifests repository).

 ## API Decisions & Assumptions

-### Assumptions:
+### Assumptions

-For the traces response, specifically the "Distance between United States and country of origin (in Kilometers)": it would be calculated using the latitude and longitude provided by the IP Data API, this is because 2 IPs in the same country can have many kilometers of difference.
 Currency exchange can change from request to request.

-### Decisions:
+### Decisions

+The APP will be developped as a monolith application but in a way that would leave the door open to extract different micro-services easily in the future.

 `traces` service must calculate the response each request.
 When called, it should delegate in another service the calculation of the "Most traced country".
 Delegating to another service makes lighter the amount of processing for this service.
+The "Distance between United States and country of origin (in Kilometers)" would be calculated using the latitude and longitude provided by the IP Data API.

 The `statistics` endpoint must not calculate the response on each request.
 It will only query the DB to get the response.